Akhil Bharatiya Vidyarthi Parishad: Links to the BJP

-The ABVP spokesmen insist that the ABVP is not affiliated to the Bharatiya Janata Party (BJP).
-They describe it the "student wing" of the RSS.
-However, both the BJP and the ABVP are members of the Sangh Parivar, the RSS's "family of (affiliated) organisations".
-The BJP is said to gain handsomely from the ABVP's support base and several politicians of the BJP, including the former Finance Minister Arun Jaitley, had their ideological foundation in the ABVP.
+The ABVP spokespersons insist that the ABVP is not affiliated to the Bharatiya Janata Party (BJP).
+It is described as the "student wing" of the RSS.
+However, both the BJP and the ABVP are members of the Sangh Parivar.
+The BJP is said to gain handsomely from the ABVP's support base and several politicians of the BJP, including the current Home Minister Amit Shah and former Finance Minister Arun Jaitley, had their ideological foundation in the ABVP.
 Several scholars make no distinction between the RSS and the BJP, and regard the ABVP as a student wing of both of them or either of them.

 In 2017, the ABVP faced a string of losses in student body elections.
-They included not only Delhi's Jawaharlal Nehru University and Delhi University, but also the Allahabad University and Mahatma Gandhi Kashi Vidyapeeth in Uttar Pradesh, the Gujarat University and the Gauhati University.
-The loss in the Kashi Vidyapeeth was considered especially significant since it is in Varanasi, the prime minister Narendra Modi's home constituency.
+They included not only Delhi's Jawaharlal Nehru University and Delhi University, but also the University of Allahabad and Mahatma Gandhi Kashi Vidyapith in Uttar Pradesh, the Gujarat University and the Gauhati University.
+The loss in the Kashi Vidyapeeth was considered significant since it is in Varanasi, prime minister Narendra Modi's home constituency.
 This is said to have caused alarm in the BJP, which set up a committee to study the issues causing the ABVP's decline.

-ABVP was able to resurge in the year 2018 by winning the key posts of president, vice-president and joint secretary of students polls of Delhi University.
-ABVP won all the six seats in the Hyderabad Central University students union polls after eight years.
+ABVP bounced back in 2018 by winning the key posts of president, vice-president and joint secretary of students polls of Delhi University.
+ABVP won all six seats in the Hyderabad Central University students union polls after eight years in 2018.